sonatype/helm3-charts/CONTRIBUTING.md

 Looking to dive in?
 FANTASTIC!
 Reach out to one of our experts and we can help get you started in the right direction.

-* Hit us up on our Slack channel #react-components.
+* Hit us up on our Slack channel #integrations.
 * Please fill out an issue (Jira INT project) for your PR so that we have traceability as to what you are trying to fix, versus how you fixed it.